 As a general rule, be sure to communicate with locals you turst or your LET to find the best scooter deal for your needs in the area you commute in.
 Make sure you have insurance for your scooter.

 Depending on who you are and your ethnicity, overt staring is definitely an issue in Yilan and in many places in Taiwan.
 The ZhongShan Park bus stop (Yilan City) can be especially uncomfortable due to older people (especially older men) gathering here, which can cause problems if you are waiting for the bus.
 It’s also not uncommon to see people stare at you as you walk by, or as they ride past you on their bikes or scooters.
-Ignorance about culture can be a problem too: it is assumed here that all Americans celebrate Christmas, Easter and Halloween, and you will likely to be expected to teach about these holidays.
-If you don't celebrated them, it can be uncomfortable, but it's a change to educate people about your own background and about how diverse the US is.
+Ignorance about culture can be a problem too: it is assumed here that all Americans celebrate Christmas, Easter, and Halloween, and you will likely to be expected to teach about these holidays.
+If you don't celebrate them, it can be uncomfortable, but it's a chance to educate people about your own background and how diverse the US is.
 Luodong is one of the smallest townships in Taiwan, so you may encounter ignorance about your culture or skin color.
 You may have to have a conversation with your school faculty to best address student and staff curiosity.
 Find the means to create a teachable moment.